Fluoride Treatment – Adults & Children

 - Children whose permanent teeth have not yet developed.
 Early exposure to fluoride during childhood fortifies the permanent teeth before they even emerge, leading to teeth that are stronger and more decay-resistant for a lifetime.

-- Individuals with dry mouth.
+- People who have chronic dry mouth.
 Saliva helps neutralize acid and protect the teeth.
-Therefore, those with conditions that cause dry mouth (including diabetes, Sjogren’s syndrome and conditions that require radiation therapy) or who take certain medications (such as drugs for allergies, depression and high blood pressure) can benefit from fluoride treatment.
+Therefore, those with conditions that cause dry mouth (including diabetes, Sjogren’s syndrome and conditions that require radiation therapy) or who take certain medications (such as drugs for allergies, depression, and high blood pressure) can benefit from fluoride treatment.

-- Those with a history of cavities.
+- People who have a history of cavities.
 These individuals may be more susceptible to future decay.

-- Those with poor dental hygiene.
+- People who have poor dental hygiene.
 Illnesses or conditions that limit one’s ability to brush or floss regularly can lead to the buildup of plaque and tarter, causing tooth decay.

-- Individuals with braces.
+- People with braces.
 Braces can trap food, making it harder to floss and brush adequately.

 - Frequent snackers and those with a high-sugar diet.
-Increased exposure to plaque and bacteria puts their teeth enamel at greater risk.
+Increased exposure to plaque and bacteria puts the enamel at greater risk.

 Is fluoride safe?

 Fluoride has been in use for many years and has been approved as safe and effective by most major health and safety organizations.
 Although excessive amounts of fluoride for prolonged periods of time can harm the teeth and bones and, very rarely, cause more serious problems, your dentist will ascertain whether you are a candidate for a fluoride treatment.
-The fluoride applied during a fluoride treatment is safe and effective.
+The fluoride applied during a fluoride treatment at Sterling Dental Group is completely safe and effective.

 Only one appointment is required for a fluoride treatment.
 Your dentist will put a flavored fluoride gel or foam into a tray that resembles a mouth guard.
 This tray will be kept in the mouth for one to four minutes, after which you may spit the solution out.
-You will then be asked to refrain from drinking, eating, smoking or rinsing for 30 minutes.
-Some dentists use a different type of fluoride, called a varnish, which is painted on to the teeth rather than used with a tray.
+You will then be asked to refrain from drinking, eating, smoking, or rinsing for 30 minutes.

-At Sterling Dental Group, our dentists use the latest technology and finest materials to offer fluoride treatments that are quick, comfortable. and effective.
+At Sterling Dental Group, our dedicated team provides fluoride treatments that are quick, comfortable, and effective.
 We will provide instructions for the care of your teeth after treatment.
 While fluoride can help reverse early tooth decay and prevent cavities, proper oral hygiene, good eating habits, and regular dental visits are necessary to aid in the life of your teeth.

-Feel free to contact us if you have any questions about fluoride treatment, or to schedule an oral health consultation with one of our dentists.
+Feel free to contact us at our Sterling dental office if you have any questions about fluoride treatment or to schedule an appointment.